arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ## Goals

-- The basic features of the OpenMV IDE
+- Learn how to use the basic features of the OpenMV IDE
-- How to create a simple MicroPython script
+- Learn how to create a simple MicroPython script with the OpenMV IDE
-- How to use the OpenMV IDE to run MicroPython on Nicla Vision
+- Learn how to use the OpenMV IDE and MicroPython to create computer vision applications with your Nicla Vision

 ### Required Hardware and Software

 - [Nicla Vision](https://store.arduino.cc/products/nicla-vision)
 - Micro USB cable (either USB-A to Micro USB or USB-C® to Micro USB)
-- OpenMV IDE 2.6.4+
+- OpenMV IDE v4.0.10 or higher

-## Instructions
+## Introduction

 Using the OpenMV IDE you can run [MicroPython](http://docs.MicroPython.org/en/latest/) scripts on Nicla Vision.
 MicroPython provides a lot of classes and modules that make it easy to quickly explore the features of the Nicla Vision.